 - Refrain from holding any direct or indirect financial or ownership interest (for example, as an owner, operator, manager, consultant or other principal) in any business that develops and/or presents educational programs or courses that, in NAHB’s reasonable judgment, are similar to NAHB Education’s programs and courses.
 This does not preclude any NAHB Approved Instructor from merely instructing or teaching any other such programs or courses.

 - The FTP site has individual login credentials and instructors are expected to keep track of their username and password.
 The password is only active for 120 days so the instructor is responsible for knowing his/her old password to reset the new one.
-There is a “forgot my password” link on the login page if the password needs to be reset.
+There is a “forgot my password” button on the login page to reset your password.

 - Should the instructor desire to supplement the course materials with additional student materials, these materials must be provided to the HBA or other licensed organization for duplication no less than two weeks prior to a scheduled class.
 The instructor is responsible for any extra charges incurred by the licensed organization as a result of the materials arriving less than two weeks in advance.